gustavolima007/school_project/README.md

 # Empório do cafe

-Project for University
+Project for University | Projeto para Universidade Metrocamp

-The scroll performance has been improving with Passive Event Listeners
+- The scroll performance has been improving with Passive Event Listeners